perfood/capacitor-healthkit/README.md

 * datatypes: {type: Mixed array}, a list of data types you want to be granted access to.
 You can also specify read or write only permissions.
 ```
 {
-    all : [‘’] // Read & Write permission
+    all : [""] // Read & Write permission
-    read : ['steps'], // Read only permission
+    read : ["steps"], // Read only permission
-    write : ['height', 'weight'] // Write only permission
+    write : ["height", "weight"] // Write only permission
 }
 ```